 Walk along the top of The Roaches

 I was a little surprised by the terrain up here.
 I was expecting something similar to Stanage Edge and Bamford Edge.
-Instead, it’s a different kind of rugged and rocky and you will continue to walk on a gentle incline until you reach the trig point.
-It was somewhere along here that Ollie and I went our separate ways.
-He wasn’t in the mood for a big walk.
-I was.
+Instead, it’s a different kind of rugged and rocky, and you will continue to walk on a gentle incline until you reach the trig point further along.
+Just like the other edges though, there are fantastic views all around.

 Walk to Back Wood